 NHMRC recognises the need for dietary advice to be based on the best available scientific evidence.
 Over 55,000 scientific journal articles were retrieved by a team of nutrition and medical experts.
-Their analysis of this material was added to some of the evidence that is still current in the 2003 version of the Dietary Guidelines.
-This research translation acitivity, where a variety of evidence is turned into dietary advice, reflects a commitment to best practice standards in health guideline development.
+Their analysis of this material was added to some of the evidence that is still current in the 2003 version of the dietary guidelines.
+This research translation activity, where a variety of evidence is turned into dietary advice, reflects a commitment to best practice standards in health guideline development.

 In doing this complex work NHMRC consulted with experts in food, nutrition and health around Australia and other parts of the world on the factors influencing dietary choice.

 It was also important to involve members of the public in this work.
 NHMRC ensured that the advisory committee included representation of consumer issues and choices, and involved consumers through three separate consumer focus testing activities.
 There were also two public consultation periods which allowed for further consumer input and comment.

 NHMRC was also interested in hearing from the food industry, government departments, and health professionals about their views on healthy eating and the Australian dietary guidelines.

 Public consultation submissions